microsoft/xlang/design_notes/XDN03 - xlang Type System.md

 (such as their ABI object pointers).

 xlang objects can provide a custom implementation of CompareTo.
-For example, an xlang type representing a JSON value would return a value depending on a lexigraphical comparison of the JSON strings each object represents.
+For example, an xlang type representing a JSON value would return a value depending on a lexicographical comparison of the JSON strings each object represents.

 Note, xlang types that provide their own implementation of Compare should also provide their own